allenjd3/allenjd3.github.io/_posts/2023-07-06-inertiajs-rails-react.md

 categories: general
 ---
 Rails 7 introduced some new ways of interacting with javascript.
 It introduced importmaps which are a new way of pinning your js files to your project.
-It also make turbo the default for frontend development which mostly got rid of the need to have frontend javascript.
+It also made turbo the default for frontend development which mostly got rid of the need to have frontend javascript.
 One thing that I miss about rails 6 however was the quick and easy integration with tools like inertiajs.
 This article goes into the new way to install it so I don't forget in the future.